The Ill-effects of Diabetes and How Breathing Helps in Managing It

-More than 100 million U.S. adults (almost half of the American population) are now living with diabetes or prediabetes, according to a report by the Centre for Disease Control and Prevention (CDC).
+More than 100 million U.S. adults (almost half of the American population) are now living with diabetes or prediabetes, according to a report by the Centres for Disease Control and Prevention (CDC).
 The report finds that as of 2015, 30.3 million Americans – 9.4 percent of the U.S. population –had diabetes.

 Unlike Type 1 diabetes which is caused by the immune system attacking itself and destroying insulin-producing cells in the pancreas, Type 2 diabetes has multi-factorial etiology, ranging from genetic predisposition to individual lifestyle and environmental factors- like lifestyle, stress, excessive calorie intake, and obesity.